How to Move Your Mouse Automatically on Mac

 Moving the mouse only when you need to

-• Only during work hours on weekdays
+• During work hours on weekdays

-• Only when plugged into power
+• When plugged into power

-• Only when connected to Wi-Fi
+• When connected to Wi-Fi

 Hardware vs. software mouse movers